 - Diet pH: Carnivores thrive on a diet of acid forming foods, whereas such a diet is deadly to humans, setting the stage for a wide variety of diseases.
 All of the plant eating creatures, including healthy humans, maintain alkaline saliva in urine most of the time.
 The saliva and urine of the meat eating animals, however, is acidic.
 The stomach acid of a carnivore is at least 10 times stronger than that of a human, and can be 100 or even 1000 times stronger.

 - Intestinal length: Our intestinal tract measures roughly 12 times the length of our torsos, about 30 feet.
 This allows for the slow absorption of sugars and other waterborne nutrients.
 In contrast, the digestive tract of a carnivore is only three times the length of its torso.
 This is necessary to avoid rotting or decomposition of the flesh inside the animal.
-You can watch nugget number four to hear a little bit more about meat rotting in your colon.

 - Microbial tolerance: Most carnivores can digest microbes that would be deadly for humans, such as the bacteria that causes botulism.